MichaelStarkman/earthly-made./README.md

 ## Credits

-Mapbox API used for map loadd and geocoding.
+Mapbox API used for map load and geocoding.